Padded Weapons Point Sparring Rules

 PENALTIES AND PENALTY POINTS

 Winning on a penalty point is the same as an earned point.
 Thus a combatant can win on a penalty point.
-The following is a breakdown of penalties for any infraction of an illegal act or any act deem malicious by the center referee or ring officials:
+The following is a breakdown of penalties for any infraction of an illegal act or any act deem malicious by the centre referee or ring officials:

 - Point awarded to the grieved competitor.